-PersonalSign2 Pro Verification through a reliable means of communication with the .
-Sissinglight i io individual Applicant together with verification that the Applicant has control over the email address included if required.
-For Certificates issued through an EPKI account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
-PersonalSign2 Department Certificates Verification through a reliable means of communication with the individual Applicant together with verification that the Applicant has control over the email address if an email address is requested to be included in the Certificate.
-For Certificates issued through an EPKI account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
-PersonalSign3 Certificates Verification through a reliable means of communication with the organization that the Applicant represents the organization.
-Personal appearance is mandatory before a suitable Registration Authority to validate the personal credentials of the Applicant together with verification that the Applicant has control over the email address to be listed within the Certificate.
-Code Signing Certificates Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has control over any email address that may be optionally listed within the Certificate.
-EV Code Signing Certificates Verifying the authority of the contract signer and Certificate approver in accordance with the EV Guidelines and EV Code Signing Guidelines.
+EV Code Signing Certificates Verifying the authority of the contract signer and Certificate approver in accordance with the EV Guidelines and Baseline Requirements for Code Signing.
 DV/AlphaSSL Certificates Validation of the ownership or control of the domain name is performed via one of the domain validation methods defined in Section 3.2.7.
 OV SSL & ICPEdu Certificates Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
 For Certificates issued through an MSSL account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
 EV SSL Certificates Verifying the authority of the contract signer and Certificate approver in accordance with the EV Guidelines together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
-For Certificates issued through an MSSL account, the Authority of the Local Registration Authority will be verified at the time of the setup of the profile.
+For Certificates issued through an MSSL account, the Authority of the Local Registration Authority will be verified at the time of the set- up of the profile.
 Timestamping Certificates Verification through a reliable means of communication with the organization's Applicant.
 AATL and CDS Verification through a reliable means of communication with the organization or individual Applicant together with verification that the Applicant has control over the email address if an email address is requested to be included in the Certificate.
 For Certificates issued through an EPKI account, the Authority of the Local Registration Authority will be verified at the time of the set-up of the profile.
 Trusted Root Verification through a reliable means of communication with the organization's Applicant and verification of all elements included within 'Name Constraints' which may include top level e-mail domain/sub domain names or domain names as detailed in section 3.2.7.
-Qualified Website Authentication Certificates Verifying the authority of the contract signer/Certificate approver and the authorised representative in accordance with the methods listed in section 3.2.2.3 together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.

-Qualified Certificate for Verifying the authority of the contract signer Certificate approver Electronic Seal and the authorised representative in accordance with the methods listed in section 3.2.2.3.
-Qualified Certificate for Verification of the authenticity of the individual Applicant's request Electronic Signature with the methods listed in section 3.2.3.4.
+Qualified Website Authentication Certificates Verifying the authority of the contract signer/Certificate approver and the authorized representative in accordance with the methods listed in section 3.2.2.3 together with verification that the Applicant has ownership or control of the domain name via the methods listed in section 3.2.7.
+Qualified Certificate for Electronic Seal Verifying the authority of the contract signer Certificate approver and the authorized representative in accordance with the methods listed in section 3.2.2.3.
+Qualified Certificate for Electronic Signature Verification of the authenticity of the individual Applicant's request with the methods listed in section 3.2.3.4.